 The ICEdot Crash Sensor is a tiny device that looks to make rides a little safer, by telling someone important you i) you’ve had a crash, and ii) where to come and find you to pick up the pieces!
 Continue Reading →

 The number of heart rate monitors on the market is mind-boggling.
 Most sports gadgets come with an HRM in the box, or at least the option.
 I personally have 5 knocking around the house – so why buy a separate HRM?
 Extra features!!
 With the 4iiii Viiiiva Heart Rate Monitor working as an ANT+ to Bluetooth bridge, this is likely to be a very useful heart rate monitor when it comes to using the new iOS Zwift platform!
 Continue Reading →

 Another year and another crop of turbo trainers.
-Whilst we’re still waiting for TacX to release the Flux, Elite got in with an early punch bringing a slew of new turbo trainers to the market.
+While we’re still waiting for TacX to release the Flux, Elite got in with an early punch bringing a slew of new turbo trainers to the market.
 Here is a full blow by blow Zwift Gear Test looking at the new Elite Drivo Turbo from just about every angle Continue Reading →